 The Grove has quickly become one of St. Louis’ hottest areas—start on the western side of Manchester and hit up Urban Chestnut Brewery and Bierhall and its sister restaurant, The U.R.B. (amazing pizza by the slice!), then make your way down to Sameem Afghan Restaurant, Layla, and Grace Meat + Three.
-Grace is easily one of the best restaurants in town, but if it’s just not what you’re feeling, you could pop into The Gramophone for monster sandwiches, or continue east to Pie Guy Pizza, Rise Coffee, or the Byrd & Barrel Nug Shack at Parlor.
+Grace is easily one of the best restaurants in town, but if it’s just not what you’re feeling, you could pop into The Gramophone for monster sandwiches, or continue east to Pie Guy Pizza and Rise Coffee.
 Keep the party going at Atomic Cowboy or Handlebar.

 The Central West End has long been a happening place for dining and drinking in St. Louis.
 Breakfast options are minimal (though Brasserie’s weekend brunch is epic), but the rest of the day, you’re golden.
 Higher-end options include the vegetable-forward Vicia, modern southern cuisine at Juniper, and casual French fare at Brasserie.
 On the more casual side, you have ‘ZZA Pizza + Salad, Shake Shack, Pickles Deli, and Retreat Gastropub.
 Late night drinking options are headlined by Taste Bar, but Scarlett’s Wine Bar and Narwhal's Crafted are both solid picks.